Forensic Accounting

 Executive Summary

-I am a chartered accountant in public practice with over 34 years’ experience as a principal holding a public practice certificate issued by the Institute of Chartered Accountants in Australia.
+I am a chartered accountant in public practice with 40 years’ experience as a principal holding a public practice certificate issued by Chartered Accountants Australia New Zealand (CAANZ), formerly the Institute of Chartered Accountants in Australia.

-I have had experience in most areas of forensic accounting including Family Law investigations and valuations; assessment of personal injuries’ financial losses acting for both plaintiffs and the Motor Accidents Insurance Board; commercial damages arising from breach of contract or provision of defective business inputs; valuations of businesses to quantify losses arising from certain events or in accordance with a stakeholders agreement; financial records assessment for Criminal matters and assessment of economic loss under insurance policies acting for both plaintiffs and insurers.
+I have experience in most areas of forensic accounting including Family Law investigations and valuations; assessment of personal injury financial losses acting for both plaintiffs and the Motor Accidents Insurance Board; commercial damages arising from breach of contract or provision of defective business inputs; assessment of liability and financial losses in professional negligence matters; valuations of businesses to quantify losses arising from certain events or in accordance with a stakeholders agreement; financial records assessment for criminal matters and assessment of economic loss under insurance policies acting for legal teams of both plaintiffs and insurers.

-This experience extends from consultations with legal advisers and assistance provided to them through all facets of the legal process and includes appearances in the Supreme Court, the Federal Magistrates Court and Family Court as an expert witness.
+This experience extends to providing assistance to legal teams through all facets of the legal process and includes appearances in the Supreme Court, in a jury trial in The County Court of Victoria, the Federal Magistrates Court, Federal Circuit Court and Family Court as an expert witness.

-The expertise utilised in the performance of assignments arises from a career exceeding 40 years as an accountant in public practice being involved with principally family owned business as an adviser in respect of business management; business purchase, sale, establishment and winding up of businesses and also as a taxation, superannuation and information process adviser.
+The expertise utilised in the performance of assignments arises from a career exceeding 40 years as an accountant in public practice being involved with principally family-owned business as an adviser in respect of business management; business purchase, sale, establishment and winding up of businesses and also as a taxation, superannuation and information process adviser.
+This continuing work comprises the other half of my current practice.

 Professional Background